MHBalsmeier/GAME_archived/README.md

 ## Overview

 It is known that the forecast skill of a NWP model depends more on physics and data assimilation than on the dynamical core.
-However, all dynamical cores I know of have inconsistencies even in the most fundamental dynamical quantities (mass, energy forms and entropy).
+However, all dynamical cores have inconsistencies even in the most fundamental dynamical quantities (mass, energy forms and entropy).
 That is why the aim of this project is to develop a next generation dynamical core with the following properties:

 * stability
 * the numerical dispersion relation shall contain no unphysical branches